Cysharp/YetAnotherHttpHandler/README.md

 # YetAnotherHttpHandler
-YetAnotherHttpHandler that brings the power of HTTP/2 to Unity and .NET Standard.
+YetAnotherHttpHandler brings the power of HTTP/2 to Unity and .NET Standard.

-This library enables the use of HTTP/2, which is not supported by Unity.
+This library enables the use of HTTP/2, which Unity does not support.
 It allows you to use grpc-dotnet instead of the deprecated C-core gRPC library.
 It can also be used for asset downloading via HTTP/2, providing more functionality to your projects.

 The library is implemented as a HttpHandler for HttpClient, so you can use the same API by just replacing the handler. (drop-in replacement)